CodelyTV/reactjs-redux-sagas-firebase-memes-app/lessons/unit-5/README.md

 # Unit 5

-In this unit we are going to introduce `redux` and `redux-sagas` and show how they can help us to sepparate the business logic from presentation to create more scalable applications.
+In this unit we are going to introduce `redux` and `redux-sagas` and show how they can help us to separate the business logic from presentation to create more scalable applications.

 ## Steps